MicrosoftDocs/windows-itpro-docs/windows/keep-secure/windows-defender-block-at-first-sight.md

 > Suspicious file downloads requiring additional backend processing to reach a determination will be locked by Windows Defender on the first machine where the file is encountered, until it is finished uploading to the backend.
 Users will see a longer "Running security scan" message in the browser while the file is being uploaded.
 This might result in what appear to be slower download times for some files.

-## Confirm Block at First Sight is enabled
+## Confirm Block at First Sight is enabled at the Group Policy level

 Block at First Sight requires a number of Group Policy settings to be configured correctly or it will not work.
 Usually, these settings are already enabled in most default Windows Defender deployments in enterprise networks.